evolvingweb/chef-deploy-drupal/dev-notes.md

 deployed project root by a group defined in the attribute `dev_group_name` which defaults to `root` (and in the Vagrant use case can easily be replaced with `vagrant`).
-If the provided group name does not exist, it will not be created, nor will any users be added to this group.
+If the provided group name does not exist, it will not be created, nor will any users be added to this group

+If such measures are to be implemented in the cookbook, a good place to start would be the [sudo cookbook](https://github.com/opscode-cookbooks/sudo) for configuring and managing sudoers.

 Also, none of the passwordless MySQL user accounts will be [secured](http://dev.mysql.com/doc/refman/5.0/en/default-privileges.html) by the